FlipsideCrypto/ethereum-models/models/doc_descriptions/blocks/eth_size.md

 {% docs eth_size %}

-Block size, which is determined by a given block's gas limit.
+[BETA TABLE] - Block size, which is determined by a given block's gas limit.

 {% enddocs %}